-Either case, it would be less likely for someone with this placement to see only the joyful side of parenting without taking into consideration all the realistic challenges that may arise in the course of raising a child.
-Additionally, a higher-than-average aversion towards risk-taking, gambling or speculative endeavors may exist, which would usually bestow an aura of prudence upon the individual.
+In either case, it would be less likely for someone with this placement to see only the joyful side of parenting without taking into consideration all the realistic challenges that may arise in the course of raising a child.
+Additionally, a higher-than-average aversion towards risk-taking, gambling, or speculative endeavors may exist, which would usually bestow an aura of prudence upon the individual.

 If Saturn is comfortable in the Fifth House, there often exists an urge to put one’s talents into practical use, and preferably to earn a living with one’s aptitudes.
 In this case, one may be quite disciplined with regards to pursuing one’s passions and cultivating one’s talents.

 The creative product usually tends to have a realistic (and at times pessimistic) quality.
 For example, a novelist with this placement may choose to focus on the down and dirty details of life, such as the futility of love, the inevitability of death, or the banality of everyday existence, rather than underlining the dreamy and glittery side of things.
 The creative style is often minimalistic and brutally honest, usually designed to get to the bare bones of the issue, rather than covering up the wounded surfaces with pretty plasters.